zarroboogs/p4gpc.tinyfixes/README.md

 ## Included Fixes

+### Intro Skip

+Skips the boot logos and intro movie and boots directly to the main menu.
+This "fix" is disabled by default and can be enabled via the Reloaded II *Configure Mod* button.

 ### NG+ Save Slot Fix

 Fixes a bug which causes Clear Data and New Game+ saves to appear incorrectly in menus.